qcscine/molassembler/README.md

 # Molassembler library
 ## Overview

-Molassembler is a C++ library that aims to facilitate crossings between Cartesian and graph representations of molecules.
-It provides the necessary functionality to represent a molecule as a graph, modify it in graph space, and generate coordinates from graphs.
-It can capture the absolute configuration of multidentate and haptic inorganic molecules from positional data and generate non-superposable stereopermutations as output.
+Molassembler is a C++ library that aims to facilitate conversions between Cartesian and graph representations of molecules.
+It provides the necessary functionality to represent a molecule as a graph, modify it in graph space, and generate new coordinates from graphs.
+It can capture the absolute configuration of inorganic molecules with multidentate and haptic ligands from Cartesian coordinates and enumerate non-superposable stereopermutations at non-terminal atoms and non-isotropic bonds at arbitrary local shapes ranging up to the icosahedron and cuboctahedron.

 ## Features

-- Molecule construction from many types of information.
+- Molecules can be constructed from many types of information.
-- Stereocenters are treated from trigonal pyramidal all the way up to icosahedral and cuboctahedral local geometries.
+- Stereocenters are treated in shapes ranging from monovacant tetrahedron all the way up to the icosahedron and cuboctahedron.
-- High-temperature approximation is invoked by default to avoid considering inverting nitrogen centers as stereocenters, but this is optional.
+- A high-temperature approximation is invoked by default to avoid considering inverting nitrogen centers as stereocenters, but this is optional.
 Even in the high-temperature approximation, nitrogen centers whose substituents form a strained cycle and hence do not invert rapidly are considered a